chazkiker2/chazkiker2/README.md

  - Automating day-to-day processes (via custom bots or other integrations)
  - Markdown & documentation
  - Using data to inform decisions

+Things I'm still passionate about (but don't have much time to do these days)
  - Building things with Rust 🦀
  - Contributing to open-source
    - [GitHub Metrics](https://github.com/optopodi/optopodi)